-The Bigelow group's research in ultracold atomic physics and quantum optics provides many opportunities for undergraduate students to contribute and learn.
-Projects in our group involve independent hands-on work (optics, lasers, machining
+The Bigelow group's research in ultracold atomic physics, quantum optics, and nanoscience provides many opportunities for undergraduate students to contribute and learn.
+Projects in our group typically involve independent hands-on work (optics, lasers, machining

 , electronics), mathematical modeling and/or simulations (Mathematica, Femlab, Matlab, Code V), learning about the science and day-to-day operations in the labs, opportunities to take formal short optics courses

 .
-Highly motivated students willing to commit to solving diverse problems should speak with Prof. Bigelow about present opportunities.
+Highly motivated students willing to commit to solving diverse problems should speak with Prof. Bigelow about present projects.

 Undergraduates from all universities are invited to apply to the University of Rochester's National Science Foundation - Research Experiences for Undergraduates